AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 1. Clique em **[!UICONTROL Salvar]**.

 <!--
-In the following video Adaptive Form components are binded with corresponding Acroform template fields and the Document of Record is sent as an email attachment.
+In the following video, Adaptive Form components are bound with corresponding Acroform template fields and the Document of Record is sent as an email attachment.
 -->

 Você pode usar Enviar e-mail, ação enviar do Fluxo de trabalho do Experience Manager em conjunto com [Etapa Documento de registro e outras ações de envio](configuring-submit-actions.md) para receber um documento de registro.